Sarah and Yoga

 I want to ignite a zest in you through Yoga, for living life with more purpose and poetry.

-As someone who has struggled deeply with challenges in my own childhood, mothering, marriage and over 20 years of expat living, I strive to demonstrate kindness, resilience and above all a love of life.
+As someone who has struggled deeply with challenges in my own childhood, mothering, marriage and over 20 years of expat living in 5 countries, I strive to demonstrate kindness, resilience and above all a love of life.

-Yoga helps us to accept and negotiate the obstacles in life as well as the grace.
+Yoga helps us to accept and negotiate the obstacles in life as practice bringing in more grace and love.

 I practice Yoga when life feels wonderful, joyous and easy.
 I also practice when life is tedious, pain and hurt loom and when crisis hits.